square/workflow/docs/swift/building-a-workflow.md

 }
 ```

+!!! note
-*__Note:__ Workflows (and their `State`) should always be implemented through value types (structs and enums) due to the way the framework handles state changes.
-This means that you can never capture references to `self`, but the consistent flow of data pays dividends – try this architecture for a while and we are confident that you will see the benefits.*
+    Workflows (and their `State`) should always be implemented through value types (structs and enums) due to the way the framework handles state changes.
+This means that you can never capture references to `self`, but the consistent flow of data pays dividends – try this architecture for a while and we are confident that you will see the benefits.

 ## Workers, or "Asynchronous work the workflow needs done"